Garage Door Springs

 If two torsion springs balance the garage door, they are typically mounted to the spring anchor bracket above the middle of the garage door.
 Having two springs on the garage door tends to make it safer, especially if one spring breaks when the door is open.
 The other spring will then keep the garage door from falling and injuring a person or causing damage to the garage door or other property.

 Does your door use standard torsion springs?
-Go to our Standard Residential Torsion Springs page to learn more and to order new springs for your garage.
+Go to our Standard Garage Door Torsion Springs page to learn more and to order new springs for your garage.

-As with standard residential torsion springs, typically one or two springs fit on the shaft.
-While most two-car garages will have two EZ-Set torsion springs and single-car garages only one spring, this does not always hold true.
-Some lighter 2-car garage doors only have one EZ-Set torsion spring.
+As with standard residential torsion springs, typically, one or two springs fit on the shaft.
+While most two-car garages will have two EZ-SET torsion spring.
 In this case, the spring is usually mounted on the left side of the garage door.

-On on earlier garage doors the TorqueMaster spring comes equipped with a winding cone on the opposite end which extends past the end of the shaft and passes through the cable drum.
+On earlier garage doors, the TorqueMaster spring comes equipped with a winding cone on the opposite end, which extends past the end of the shaft and passes through the cable drum.
 The winding cone fits inside a special winder, which allows the torsion spring to be wound with an electric drill.
 Newer doors with Torquemaster springs are wound with a wrench or a socket using a ratchet system.

 The center of the shaft has a circular piece that fits on the center support bracket.
 When the garage door opens, the circular piece rotates with the shaft and remains on the center bracket.